SuadeLabs/fire/documentation/properties/bankruptcy_type.md

 ### chapter_13
 [Chapter 13][chapter_13] of the Bankruptcy Code provides for adjustment of debts of an individual with regular income.
 Chapter 13 allows a debtor to keep property and pay debts over time, usually three to five years.

+### court_administration
+Any proceeding involving the intervention of a judicial body or similar aimed at reaching a refinancing agreement among the creditors, with the exception of any bankruptcy or insolvency proceedings.

 ### other
 Use this when the customer is understood to be bankrupt but where the exact bankruptcy chapter is unknown or does not meet another definition within the taxonomy.

 ---